Committee (1st Day) (Continued)

 Before the Minister responds, I would like to say that we do not have that Bill in front of us.
 What is being proposed is quite rightly reflected by the noble Baroness, Lady Kramer, but it is up to us to ensure that when that legislation comes those safeguards are built in.
 I will be one who strongly fights that corner, because it is no use having a body established if it cannot actually hold anyone to account at the right time.
 Forgive me for intervening on my noble friend the Minister, but I think we need to await the detail, which we do not have at the moment.

 That well illustrates the fact that the Minister and the Government should not pray in aid a body not yet agreed by Parliament or approved in terms of its powers and responsibilities, and which is not going to be in existence for some time.
-It is probably not very safe for the Government to assume that that body will necessarily go in the direction that they wanted to.
+It is probably not very safe for the Government to assume that that body will necessarily go in the direction that they want it to.

 I thank my noble friend Lady Byford for saying those words.
 This is a Bill, and the whole purpose of it going through will be that it gets scrutinised.
 These concerns and changes will be raised, and it will go through in the usual way.
 I am happy to write to the noble Baroness, Lady Kramer, about where we are on the Bill but, like all legislation, when it is going through that is the right time to challenge it, and that Bill will be challenged in the same way as I would expect others to be.